 Deer are a frequent sight at Yellowstone National Park and all over Wyoming, which is home to several deer species.
 Mule deer are the most common, numbering nearly 400,000.

-Wyoming motorists got an earlier-than-usual warning about deer crashes this year when the animals started becoming a hazard on highways over the summer.
+In 2018, Wyoming motorists got an earlier-than-usual warning about deer crashes when the animals started becoming a hazard on highways over the summer.

 The state Department of Transportation explains that a wet spring followed by hot summer weather created a bumper crop of tasty weeds and other deer food in medians and on roadsides.